marinaaguiar/marinaaguiar/README.md

   _check more details [here](https://github.com/marinaaguiar/OnTheMapAppUdacity)_

- This app displays a map that shows information posted by other students.<br> The map contains pins that show the location where other students have reported studying.<br> By tapping on the pin users can see the student's website.
+ This app displays a map that shows information posted by other students.
+The map contains pins that show the location where other students have reported studying.
+By tapping on the pin users can see the student's website.

 ##### Features
   _∘ API Request